 This difference between the Owen and Johnny is brought out in several episodes in the chapter, “The Little Lord Jesus.”
 One occurs during the Christmas holiday when all the boys’ rooms at Gravesend Academy are vacant.
 As drama teacher at the Academy, Dan Needham lived in the residence and had keys to all the rooms.
 During Christmas holidays Johnny and Owen borrowed Dan’s passkey and explored each room.
-Owen
+When he inspected a room, Owen

 Using all the objects in the room, he would interpret the relative happiness of each resident with school or their home-life.
 For Owen, meanings are not exclusively in the mind, and so he falls under the spell of significant objects.
 Johnny, however, insists that the contents of the rooms are “just things” (156); what they found in the rooms was “random disorder and depressing sameness” (157).

 Owen blurs the line between spiritual and physical

 In Owen Meany, Irving has created a character who is open to the supernatural, but Irving has gone further.
 In an attempt to emphasize the importance of the transcendent in and through Owen Meany, he has given Owen the burden to symbolically embody the incarnational view of reality–to embody the transcendent while at the same time remain profoundly immanent.